 You can dine here with your business partners every day if you like, and we’ll do everything we can to make your meeting a success.
-With a different menu every day, and a choice of two (HUF 2 900 a head) or three courses (HUF 3 400 a head), we serve you in an environment where you’ll have no trouble closing a deal!
+With a different menu every day, and a choice of two (HUF 2,900 per person) or three courses (HUF 3,400 per person), we serve you in an environment where you’ll have no trouble closing a deal!

 The Zsolnay Café’s selection of desserts is unmatched in Budapest, and many of the treats on offer are made without traditional sugar, using hazelnut and almond flour.
 As well as diabetics and slimmers, we’ve also thought of those with gluten and lactose intolerances.
-Maladipe is a light, white chocolate dessert with exotic fruits.
-Impresszió is an ensemble of apricot-filled choux pastry puff, macaroon, fruit mousse and fruit jelly, served on a sheet of chocolate.
-Szófia Míra is a fruit dessert with a smooth mascarpone cream.
-The Raspberry and Dark Chocolate Brownie is served with vanilla and caramel sauce, while the ‘Kúglóf’ (Gugelhupf) marble cake is accompanied by an exotic fruit ragout.
 The organic flavours of the Zsolnay Café’s exclusive Ronnefeldt tea range make for an even more special experience.

 The Zsolnay Café is one of the most special places in Budapest.
 Some of our customers come for our delicious, hot food, while others are looking for a place to chat over a cup of coffee or tea, and some might simply fancy a mug of hot chocolate with home-made whipped cream while leafing through the daily newspapers.
 It’s the perfect venue for sitting down to congenial business lunches and suppers, holding inspiring company meetings, sharing a romantic bottle of champagne, or just enjoying an evening of cocktails with friends.
 Our customers tell us that we’re an oasis of calm on the busy Teréz körút stretch of the Grand Boulevard, where every member of our team works to make sure that everyone who walks through our door feels right at home.